MOA 193 - Current Procedural Term Coding » Spring 2023 » Exam One Chapter 1-4

 How is the child code’s descriptor physically related to the parent code’s descriptor in the CPT codebook?

-B. It is listed before the parent code’s descriptor
+It is physically indented beneath the parent code’s descriptor

 Question #11